Tab District

-Tab (Tabi járás) is a district in north-eastern part of Somogy County.
+Tab (Tabi járás) is a district in north-eastern part of Somogy County, in Hungary.
 Tab is also the name of the town where the district seat is found.
 The district is located in the Southern Transdanubia Statistical Region.

 Geography

 Tab District borders with Siófok District to the north, Tamási District (Tolna County) to the east, Dombóvár District (Tolna County) and Kaposvár District to the south, Fonyód District to the west.
 The number of the inhabited places in Tab District is 24.

 Municipalities

 The district has 1 town and 23 villages.